Summer Skills Center

 This class is a hands-on opportunity for students to explore problem solving skills related to engineering.
 Students work from sketching simple geometric shapes to applying solid modeling using a computer software package.

 This course blends modern and traditional seafaring skills.
-Engage in hands-on learning in navigation, engine maintenance, knots, and vessel handling, while exploring a range of in-demand maritime careers.
-Students will spend time each week on the water in small or large vessels, and some field trips will be done via walking or boating to local maritime industries..
+Students engage in hands-on learning in navigation, engine maintenance, knots, and vessel handling, while exploring a range of in-demand maritime careers.
+Students will spend time each week on the water in small or large vessels, and some field trips will be done via walking or boating to local maritime industries.

-Intro to Maritime Vessel Operations aboard the historic schooner Adventuress, 7001 Seaview Ave NW, July 11 to July 22
+Intro to Maritime Vessel Operations Aboard the Historic Schooner Adventuress, 7001 Seaview Ave NW, July 10 to July 21 (OVERNIGHT COURSE)

-Intro to Medical Careers, Franklin High School, July 7 to August 3
+Intro to Medical Careers, Lincoln HS, July 10 to August 3

 Participate in a blend of independent, group, and hands-on learning, increasing your knowledge of the various fields of medical careers including nurse assisting, health science, and medical assisting.

-Intro to Multimedia Broadcasting (radio), Nathan Hale High School, July 7 to August 3
+Intro to Multimedia Broadcasting (radio), Nathan Hale HS, July 10 to August 3

 Intro to Multimedia Broadcasting centers around media content creation with an emphasis on broadcast radio and podcasting.
 Learn how to make audio stories using industry-standard recording and production tools.
 Master the lifelong skill of thinking critically about the media you see and hear every day.
 Discover how a broadcast radio station operates and explore basic media law and ethics.
 By the end of the course, students will have the necessary skills to become a volunteer at C89.5 FM radio station and be capable of creating their own digital media content.